vippsas/vipps-epayment-api/docs/api/Getting-Started.md

 -X POST
 ```

-In response you will get a body whith the following schema.
+In response, you will get a body with the following schema.
 The property `access_token` should be used for all other API requests in the `Authorisation` header as the Bearer token.

 ```json